Cognexa/cxflow-examples/imdb/README.md

-# IMDB review sentiment dataset
+# IMDB Review Sentiment Dataset
 In this example, we train a simple GRU recurrent network for sentiment analysis for movie reviews.

 The network is trained on IMDB dataset <http://ai.stanford.edu/~amaas/data/sentiment/>.

-Trained networ can be easily applied to a new review as explained bellow.
+Trained network can be easily applied to a new review as explained bellow.

 It is required to have **python 3.5+** and **pip** available in your system.